arcarchit/CS-Fundamentals/Algorithms/tree_graph/README.md

 If the element to be removed is leaf node or has one child then things are simpler.
 But if it has two children then :
 Find the node with minimum payload in right subtree.
 Place it where node is ti be removed.

+TODO:
+There are many interesting questions that DFS and BFS can answer.
+For example DFS can answer questions like connected component, computing cycle, finding minimum spanning tree etc.
+Transitive Closure and Floyd Warshall algorithms

+Some graph vocabulary :
+connected, strongly connected (in directed graph) subgraph, spanning subgraph, connected components, forest, tree spanning tree

+How to check if graph is connected?
+If after dfs each node is mark visited then graph is connected.
+It is good implementation to build a dictionary key = node, value = edges

+How to check if graph is strongly connected?
+Two DFS searches.
+One with incoming edges and one with outgoing edges.

+Defination of transitive closure :
+The transitive closure of a directed graph G is itself a directed graph G∗ such that the vertices of G∗ are the same as the vertices of G, and G∗ has an edge (u,v), whenever G has a directed path from u to v (including the case where (u,v) is an edge of the original G).

+This quickly allows us to answer questions like whether u and v are connected or not.
+Floyd Washall is one of the algorithms to compute transitive closure.

+DAG = Directed acyclic path